 Don’t miss Wakehurst’s own meadows.
 The Coronation Meadow, Bloomers Valley and American Prairie come to life in high summer, with mown paths leading you through wildflowers and grasses that are busy with insects on sunny days.

-• Summer discovery: Both Kew and Wakehurst host a programme of summertime events, including concerts, plays and wellbeing activities.
+Summer discovery: Both Kew and Wakehurst host a programme of summertime events, including concerts, plays and wellbeing activities.
 Why not book a Forest Bathing tour to discover more about the gardens’ key trees and appreciate time spent in nature?

-Experience Autumn Gardens at Kew and Wakehurst
+Autumn at Kew and Wakehurst

-The Japanese Garden at Kew: A Tranquil Retreat
+The Japanese Garden at Kew: a tranquil retreat

-Enjoy being outside and being active on crisp, fresh days, perhaps challenging yourself to walk to a previously undiscovered part of the gardens.
 Kew’s new Winter Garden highlights striking winter planting from the bright stems of dogwood to the fragrant fiery blooms of witch hazel and early flowering hellebores, snowdrops and cheery yellow winter aconites.
-The Winter Garden at Wakehurst features some 33,000 plants including swathes of cyclamen and snowdrops, with the white trunks of Himalayan silver birch trees glowing in the low winter light.

-Kew Gardens Illuminations: A Magical Experience
+Kew Gardens Illuminations: a magical experience

-Kew Gardens illuminations.
-Photo credit: RBG Kew
+Photo credit: Kew Gardens illumination, RBG Kew

 Winter discovery: Christmas at Kew is a spectacular light trail animating the garden and its iconic buildings in a series of laser projections, glittering trees, illuminated arches and other glimmering effects.
+Tickets for the 2025 events are now available to buy online.

 Wakehurst’s Glow Wild is equally magical and boasts the UK’s tallest living Christmas tree.